-If you have genital herpes and need treatment for when outbreaks occur you can place a prescription request for the antiviral medication Aciclovir, Valaciclovir or Famciclovir using our online service.
+If you have genital herpes and need treatment for outbreaks, you can request a prescription for the antiviral medications Aciclovir, Valaciclovir or Famciclovir using our online service.

 If you suffer from six or more outbreaks of herpes a year or find your outbreaks particularly stressful, then you may wish to order herpes suppression therapy.
-This is a low dose of the antiviral genital herpes treatment which is taken every day to help prevent future outbreaks of herpes.
+This is a low dose of antiviral genital herpes treatment, taken every day to help prevent future herpes outbreaks.